 “No matter how much I do for them/ No matter how much I do for myself/ No matter which way I look at it/ Fulfillment passes me by”.
 Have you felt like you’ve lived your whole life for another person?
 Have you ever felt empty inside when the whole world is telling you that you should be full?
 That you are blessed?
 That you are lucky?

 I have.
 “All my life/ I’ve been trying to deny and deceive myself”.
 Have you ever denied yourself and waited for that “greater reward”, only to end up never seeing it?
 There’s a point where you have to care for yourself.
-Indeed, sometimes the best way to help others is to help yourself a bit first.
-That might sound selfish, but if you don’t allow yourself a bit of self-maintenance every once in a while, you’ll break down.
+Sometimes, the best way to help others is to help yourself a bit first.
+That might sound selfish, but if you don’t allow yourself a little self-maintenance every once in a while, you’ll break down.
 You’ll drive yourself to destruction.
 You’ll implode.
-And, then, the people you love and for whom you sacrifice will be hurt far more than otherwise.
+And, then, the people you love and for who you sacrifice everything will be hurt far more than you might realize.

 3. Ego Hedonist